powersync-ja/powersync.dart/packages/powersync_attachments_helper/README.md

 }
 ```

-See [Supabase Flutter todo list example](../../demos/powersync-supabase-flutter-todolist-demo/README.md) for a concrete implementation of the above.
+See our [Supabase Flutter To-Do List example app](../../demos/supabase-todolist/README.md) for a concrete implementation of the above.